japila-books/spark-sql-internals/docs/logical-operators/Pivot.md

 02    +- LocalRelation [_1#3, _2#4, _3#5]
 ----

-`Pivot` is <<creating-instance, created>> when `RelationalGroupedDataset` link:spark-sql-RelationalGroupedDataset.adoc#toDF[creates a DataFrame for an aggregate operator].
+`Pivot` is <<creating-instance, created>> when `RelationalGroupedDataset` spark-sql-RelationalGroupedDataset.md#toDF[creates a DataFrame for an aggregate operator].

 === [[analyzer]] Analysis Phase

-`Pivot` operator is resolved at link:spark-sql-Analyzer.adoc[analysis phase] in the following logical evaluation rules:
+`Pivot` operator is resolved at spark-sql-Analyzer.md[analysis phase] in the following logical evaluation rules:

-* link:spark-sql-Analyzer-ResolveAliases.adoc[ResolveAliases]
+* spark-sql-Analyzer-ResolveAliases.md[ResolveAliases]
-* link:spark-sql-Analyzer.adoc#ResolvePivot[ResolvePivot]
+* spark-sql-Analyzer.md#ResolvePivot[ResolvePivot]

 [source, scala]
 ----